hombit/geo302/README.md

 `geo302` supports two databases: proprietary [Maxmind DB](https://dev.maxmind.com) and [ripe-geo](https://github.com/cbuijs/ripe-geo) based on RIPE, GEONAMES and IPDENY.
-A fork of the ripe-geo database is available as a git submodule of this repository, `geo302` can be built with this database embedded into the executable.
+A fork of the ripe-geo database is available as a git submodule of this repository, the binary may be built with this database embedded into the executable.
 `geo302` also supports automatically updates to the most recent version of this database.

 Database support can be turned on or off by compile-time features (flags).